This article will help you read and understand your pathology report for clear cell carcinoma of the endometrium.

 Nodal stage (pN)

-Clear cell carcinoma is given an nodal stage of 0 to 2 based on the following microscopic features:
+Clear cell carcinoma is given an nodal stage from 0 to 2 based on the examination of lymph nodes from the pelvis and abdomen.

 Metastatic stage (pM)